 If you have diabetes, you’re at a higher risk for heart disease and stroke.
 This makes it especially important to control other risk factors for cardiovascular problems, such as high cholesterol.
-Fortunately, there are medications called statins that are quite effective at lowering your low-density lipoprotein (LDL), or “bad” cholesterol.
+Fortunately, there are medications called statins that are quite effective at lowering low-density lipoprotein (LDL), or “bad” cholesterol.

 Recent guidelines presented by the American College of Cardiology and the American Heart Association expanded the number of potential statin users.
 Doctors used to base their decision to prescribe a statin primarily on a person’s LDL score.
 Now, other risk factors are also considered.
 In general, statins are usually recommended for people who have:

-- diagnosed cardiovascular disease
+- a diagnosis of cardiovascular disease

 - an LDL cholesterol level of 190 mg/dL or higher